AdiRishi/turborepo-remote-cache-cloudflare/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/AdiRishi/turborepo-remote-cache-cloudflare)

 > [!WARNING]
-> The deploy button workflow has some bug gotchas that may catch people new to Cloudflare's ecosystem off guard (see https://github.com/AdiRishi/turborepo-remote-cache-cloudflare/issues/258).
+> The deploy button workflow has some bugs/gotchas that may catch people new to Cloudflare's ecosystem off guard (see https://github.com/AdiRishi/turborepo-remote-cache-cloudflare/issues/258 or [our docs](https://adirishi.github.io/turborepo-remote-cache-cloudflare/introduction/getting-started#one-click-deploy)).
 It's recommended to use the CLI method if you're new to Cloudflare.

 ## ⚙️ Configuration